3rd-Eden/memcached/README.md

 #### memcached.add(key, value, lifetime, callback);

-Add the value, only if it's in memcached already.
+Add the value, only if it's not in memcached already.

 **Arguments**